Skip to main content

 🎯 What does this module do?

-The Pages module lets you create, retrieve, and manage pages (for websites) or screens (for mobile apps) with all their content - text, images, SEO settings, and custom attributes.
+The Pages module allows you to create, retrieve, and manage pages (for websites) or screens (for mobile apps) along with all their content - text, images, SEO settings, and custom attributes.

 Think of it as your content management system - instead of hardcoding pages, you manage them in OneEntry and fetch them dynamically in your app.